 Ethnic changes in Hungary due to the Ottoman wars

-We know that the time-span of Ottoman-Hungarian wars is roughly between 1368 to 1791.
+We know that the time span of the Ottoman-Hungarian wars is roughly between 1366 to 1791.
 Yet, we consider the “150 years” of the Ottoman occupation between 1541-1699 as the most destructive part of it.

 As a consequence of the 150 years of constant warfare between the Christian states and Ottomans, population growth was stunted, and the network of ethnic Hungarian medieval settlements, with their urbanized inhabitants, perished.
 The ethnic composition of the territory that had been part of the medieval Kingdom of Hungary was fundamentally changed through deportations and massacres so that the number of ethnic Hungarians in existence at the end of the Ottoman period was substantially diminished.

 The economic decline of Buda the capital city during the Ottoman conquest characterized by the stagnation of the population.
 The population of Buda was not larger in 1686 than two centuries earlier in the 15th century.
 The Ottomans allowed the Hungarian royal place to fall into ruins, although some baths, and mosques were built all over the bigger towns.

 The Ottomans later transformed the palace into a gunpowder store and magazine, which caused its detonation during the siege in 1686.
 The Christian Hungarian population significantly shrank in the next decades, due to them fleeing to the Habsburg-ruled Royal Hungary.
 The number of Jewish and Gypsy immigrants became dominant during Ottoman rule in Buda.